-I. An honest and competent referee must be chosen who should be familiar with the rules.
-His orders must be promptly obeyed, and his decisions in all cases shall be final.
+- I. An honest and competent referee must be chosen who should be familiar with the rules.
+His orders must be promptly obeyed, and his decisions in all cases shall be final - 2.
+A responsible timekeeper must be appointed who shall take his position near the ropes, and should be